Skip to Content

 The month kicks off with Labor Day weekend, the first weekend in September.
 Although it’s a holiday weekend, it often isn’t as crowded at Disney World as other holidays because schools are back in session.

-The Epcot International Food and Wine Festival continues through the entire month.
+The Epcot International Food and Wine Festival runs through the entire month.

 This event includes the popular Eat-to-the-Beat concert series, limited-time food and drink, culinary demonstrations, and more.